Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Accounting for cultural traits interdependence

+Following \cite{mohammadi2017bayesian}, an Erd\"{o}s-R\'{e}nyi random graph with a noninformative 0.5 prior probability on each link is considered for $P(G)$, while, given a graph $G$, a G-Wishart distribution is considered for the precision matrix $\bm{K}$.
+This is given by:

+where $I_{G}(b,\bm{D})$ is a normalizing constant.
+For the real data analysis, $b$ is set to 3 and the symmetric positive definite matrix $\bm{D}$ is taken as the identity matrix $\mathbb{I}_p$.

-\cite{mohammadi2017bayesian} propose an efficient continuous time BDMCMC process to sample from the posterior distribution.
-The algorithm is able to explore efficiently the graph space by adding/removing a link in a birth/death event.
-After convergence, the posterior on the graph space is returned, whereby each graph is given a weight, corresponding to the time the process visited that graph.
-This can be used to calculate estimates of quantities of interest by Bayesian averaging.
-In particular, for our analysis, we will consider the: \paragraph{Posterior Edge Inclusion Probabilities:} This is given by:
+While computational approaches to sample from the posterior distribution in the context of graphical models were prohibitive until not long ago, recent fast implementations have been proposed based on Birth-Death Markov Chain Monte Carlo (BDMCMC) methods both for the case of a Ggm, for Gaussian data \citep{mohammadi2015bayesian}, and a Gcgm, for discrete data \citep{dobra2011copula,mohammadi2017bayesian, mohammadi2019bdgraph}.
+After convergence of the MCMC routine, the posterior on the graph space is returned, whereby each graph is given a weight, corresponding to the time the process visited that graph.
+Rather than selecting a single optimal graph, as in the frequentist approach, the posterior distribution can be used to calculate estimates of quantities of interest by Bayesian averaging.
+In particular, for the present analysis, the \emph{Posterior Edge Inclusion Probabilities} are considered.
+These are given by:

-where $E$ is the set of edges, N is the number of MCMC iterations and $W(\bm{K}^{(t)})$ is the waiting time for the graph $G^{(t)}$ with the precision matrix $\bm{K}^{(t)}$. \paragraph{Binary network:} A single optimal graph obtained by setting the default cut-off of 0.5 on the posterior edge inclusion probabilities calculated above. \paragraph{Partial Correlation network:} A single precision matrix $\bm{K}$ can be obtained from the posterior distribution by Bayesian averaging.
-From this, a partial correlation matrix can be derived using Equation (\ref{eq:corr}).
-This matrix is a more informative output than the precision matrix as it contains both the intensity and the sign of the relationships between cultural traits.
+where $E$ is the set of edges, $N$ is the number of MCMC iterations and $W(\bm{K}^{(t)})$ is the waiting time for the graph $G^{(t)}$ with the precision matrix $\bm{K}^{(t)}$.
+Similarly, one can obtain a single precision matrix $\bm{K}$ by taking an average of all the precision matrices sampled during MCMC, again weighted by the graph probabilities.
+From this, the \emph{Partial Correlation matrix} can be derived using Equation (\ref{eq:corr}) .
+This matrix is a more informative output than the posterior edge probability as it contains both the intensity and the sign of the relationships between cultural traits.

+While these are two direct outputs from the inferential scheme, it is also interesting to note how the posterior distribution of any other quantity of interest can also be obtained by exploiting the full sequence of graphs sampled from the posterior distribution, without the need for additional re-sampling procedures such as bootstrap.
+This is also put to good use in the subsequent analysis, where node and graph centrality measures across the different countries are going to be calculated and analysed.